ghassenetanabene6/Pytorch-Material-Based-Semantic-Segmentation/README.md

 📢 **Important** :

-For confidentiality obligations, we cannot share the entire source code, our dataset and the models checkpoints.
+Due to confidentiality obligations, we are unable to share the complete source code, dataset, and models checkpoints.

 📅 **Last Update On** : September 2021.